Skip to main content

 3. Understand how to identify a Code-related complaint.

-4. Learn how to submit any Code-related complaints to Payrix
+4. Learn how to submit any Code-related complaints to Worldpay for Platforms.

-An online complaint intake form is required for your Merchants/sub-Merchants to submit potential Code-Related Complaints with the service or platform.
+An online complaint intake form is required for your Merchants or sub-Merchants to submit potential Code-related complaints with the service or platform.

-Create your online intake form for your Merchants to submit the information required in Step 2.
+Create an online intake form for your Merchants to submit the information required to for your internal complaint-handling process.

-• Box where Merchant can type in a summary of the complaint & all helpful details.
+• Box where the Merchant can enter a summary of the complaint and all helpful details

-• Place to attach copies of any supporting documentation (i.e. agreements, statements, correspondences).
+• Place to attach copies of any supporting documentation (such as agreements, statements, and correspondences).

-An internal process must be established explaining how the initial complaint review will be handled (including timeframes) to determine if it is a general complaint or Code related complaint.
+An internal process must be established explaining how the initial complaint review will be handled (including timeframes) to determine if it is a general complaint or a Code-related complaint.

-Process explaining how Merchants will be sent an acknowledgment and escalation notice within 5-business days of receipt of the complaint and process explain the escalation of the complaint to Payrix if the complaint is determined to be Code related.
+Establish a process explaining how Merchants will be sent an acknowledgment and escalation notice within 5 business days of receipt of the complaint and a process explaining the escalation of the complaint to Worldpay for Platforms if the complaint is determined to be Code-related.

 What is a Complaint?

-General customer service complaints are your responsibility, while Payrix is responsible for managing and resolving Code-Related Complaints.
+General customer service complaints are your responsibility, while Worldpay for Platforms is responsible for managing and resolving Code-related complaints.

 What is a Code-Related Complaint?

-It is important to distinguish between customer communications that you should resolve, versus those that you should forward to Payrix for resolution.
+You must be able to distinguish between customer communications that you should resolve and those that you should forward to Worldpay for Platforms for resolution.

-If you are ever unsure, please forward the customer inquiry to Payrix Support and Payrix can determine whether the communication constitutes a complaint.
+If you are unsure, please forward the customer inquiry to Payrix Pro Support to determine whether the communication constitutes a complaint.

-When a Code-Related Complaint is identified, it must be submitted to Payrix support to manage any potential Code violations.
-All required information must be provided so that Payrix can properly investigate the matter.
+When a Code-related complaint is identified, it must be submitted to Payrix Pro Support to manage any potential Code violations.
+All required information must be provided so that Worldpay for Platforms can properly investigate the matter.

-After submitting the code-related complaint to Payrix, you must send an acknowledgement email within 5 business days to your Merchant/sub-Merchant notifying them that their complaint has been received and escalated to Payrix Support.
+After submitting the Code-related complaint to Worldpay for Platforms, you must send an acknowledgment email within 5 business days to your Merchant or sub-merchant notifying them that their complaint has been received and escalated to Payrix Pro Support.

-We are reaching out to let you know that we have received your issue/complaint made on (date complaint made) regarding our billing integration services.
-Upon our initial review of your issue/complaint, we have determined that it pertains to our billing integration partner Payrix and qualifies as a Code-related issue/complaint as defined by the Code of Conduct for the Credit and Debit Card Industry in Canada.
+We are contacting you to let you know that we have received your complaint made on {Date The Complaint Was Submitted} regarding our billing integration services.
+Upon our initial review of your issue/complaint, we have determined that it pertains to our billing integration partner Worldpay for Platforms and qualifies as a Code-related complaint as defined by the Code of Conduct for the Credit and Debit Card Industry in Canada.

-As such, we have escalated your issue/complaint to Payrix for investigation and resolution.
-For additional information on Payrix’s Code Complaints Handling process or if you have questions regarding your issue/complaint, please visit https://payrix.atlassian.net/servicedesk/customer/portal/5/article/22954442810?src=-2044964234.
+We have escalated your complaint to Worldpay for Platforms for investigation and resolution.
+For additional information on Worldpay for Platforms’ Code complaints handling process or if you have questions regarding your complaint, please visit the Canada Compliance Guide .

-Further communication regarding your complaint/issue will come directly from Payrix.
+Further communication regarding your complaint will come directly from Worldpay for Platforms.

 Thank you for contacting us.

-If you believe that we have acted in a way that is contrary to the Code and would like to file a complaint directly with us regarding our billing integration services, please visit our online complaint intake portal and complete the form.
+If you believe that Payrix has acted in a way that is contrary to the Code and would like to file a complaint directly with us regarding our billing integration services, please visit our online complaint intake portal and complete the form.

 Information Required for Submission

-Please include any information that may help us resolve your concerns to the best of our ability by including:
+Please include any information that can help us resolve your concerns to the best of our ability by including the following information:

-• All details, such as the name(s) of any individuals involved in or know about the issue.
+• All available details, such as the names of any individuals who are involved in or know about the issue.

 • The date of the incident or on which the matter began.